 Learn about the men who moved the logs in the 19th century to sawmills and paper mills on the river, using photos, stories and music.
 Hands-on activities include using a logmark hammer.

 Through documents and photos, learn about the major groups of immigrants who settled in Glens Falls in the late 19th and early 20th centuries.
-Can be presented as part of the tour of the DeLong House, and also in conjunction with the Local Threads program.
+Can be presented as part of the house tour, and also in conjunction with the Local Threads program.